Temctl/spotify_genres/README.md

-# create_playlist_test
+# getting genres
-creating a playlist form spotify out of setnence that user provides.
+Getting the most played genres of user.